Merdeka Palace: Layout of the palace

 The presidents after Sukarno no longer use the palace as a residence, although it is still the official presidential residence.
 The palace's offices are still in use by the current Indonesian president.
-During the Suharto administration, Suharto preferred to reside in his own house at Jalan Cendana, Menteng, while the palace and Bina Graha only served as his office.
+During the Suharto administration, Suharto preferred to reside in his house at Jalan Cendana, Menteng, while the palace and Bina Graha only served as his office.
 The palace once again became the official presidential residence during the Abdurrahman Wahid and Megawati administrations.
 Susilo Bambang Yudhoyono sometimes resides in Merdeka Palace, however just like Suharto, he often prefers to reside in his own house, at Puri Cikeas, Gunung Putri district of Bogor Regency – West Java, south of Jakarta.
+The 7th former president Joko Widodo preferred to live in Istana Bogor.

 Changing of the guard

 Since 17 July 2016, the changing of the guard ceremony by the Paspampres has been opened to the public.
 It is held at 8 am on every last Sunday of the month in front of the palace yard.